 What if I could have been sentenced to county jail under Prop 47 realignment?

-If you were convicted and sentenced to state prison, you may still be able to expunge a conviction.
-You are eligible if you would have been sentenced to jail for the crime had it been committed after 2011’s Proposition 47 Realignment legislation.
+If you were sentenced to California State Prison, you may still be able to expunge a conviction if you would have been sentenced to county jail had the crime occurred after 2011’s Proposition 47 Realignment legislation.

-- at least two years have passed since you completed your sentence, and
+- at least 2 years have passed since you completed your sentence; and

 - you are not: